Evans Creek Relocation

 Next Phase: Preparing for the Future Stream Relocation

-By fall 2022, City of Redmond crews will prepare the proposed stream relocation areas along Evans Creek trail.
+By summer 2023, City of Redmond crews will prepare the proposed stream relocation areas along Evans Creek trail.
 This preparation work will include mowing, removal of invasive plant species such as reed canarygrass, and preparing for planting twelve acres of native vegetation.

 The regional guidance for controlling reed canarygrass includes prevention and manual, mechanical, cultural, and chemical controls.
 The Evans Creek Relocation Project will utilize these methods to manage the reed canarygrass within the project site.
 Beginning in summer 2022, the project will be mowing and spraying the reed canarygrass field near the Evans Creek Trail.
 During construction, the project will remove additional reed canarygrass mechanically and with spot spraying as needed.